 The urinary bladder is a balloon-shaped, hollow, muscular, organ that acts as the storage organ for urine.
 The urinary bladder in a healthy urinary system can store up to 16 ounces of urine for 2 to 5 hours easily.
-The circular sphincter muscles prevent the urine from leakage.
-They close tightly around the opening of the bladder into the tube (urethra) that allows the passage of urine outside the body.
+The circular sphincter muscles prevent leakage of urine.
+They tightly close around the opening of the bladder into the urethra, that allows the passage of urine outside the body.

-When the bladder is filled with urine, the nerves in it are triggered, which in turn stimulates the need to urinate.
+When the bladder is filled with urine, the nerves in it are triggered and there is an urge to urinate.
 The brain signals urinary bladder to contract.
 The receptors of the urinary bladder send a signal to the central nervous system, in response to which the nervous system sends a signal that incites the contraction of the urinary bladder.
-Through the urinary opening at the urethra, the urine is eliminated and the process is called micturition.
+Through the urinary opening at the urethra, the urine is eliminated, and the process is called micturition.
 The neural mechanism involved is called the micturition reflex.

 Also Read: Urine Infection Symptoms

 Problems Associated With Micturition

 There are several factors which affect the process of micturition.
 Some of these can be due to physical trauma or disease; others are psychological in nature.
 Following are a few disorders that affect micturition:

 - Detrusor Instability – This is a condition where the detrusor muscle contracts without any apparent reason.
 This muscle is responsible for contracting the bladder and help with the micturition process.
 As a result, detrusor instability results in urinary incontinence.